 Metasequoia has experienced morphological stasis for the past 65 million years, meaning they have not changed much.
-The modern Metasequoia glyptostroboides appears identical to its late Cretaceous ancestors.
+The modern Metasequoia glyptostroboides looks identical to its late Cretaceous ancestors.

-Though static, they are remarkably similar to and sometimes mistaken for Sequoia at first glance.
-They are easily distinguishable if you look to their needles.
+They are remarkably similar to and sometimes mistaken for Sequoia at first glance but are easily distinguishable if you look to their needles.
 Metasequoia has paired needles that attach opposite to each other on the compound stem.
 Sequoia needles are offset and attach alternately.
 Think of the pattern or jumping versus walking.
 Metasequoia needles are paired as if you were jumping forward, one print beside the other, while Sequoia needles have the one-in-front-of-the-other pattern of walking.

 Although the least tall of the redwoods, it grows to at least Sixty meters (200 feet) in height.
 Local villagers refer to the original tree from which most others derive as Shui-sa, or "water fir", which is part of a local shrine.
 Since its rediscovery in 1944, the dawn redwood has become a popular ornamental tree in the Pacific Northwest.